• Home

 Distillation:

-• Washingtonians acquired the Goldendale Observatory in 1980.
+- Washingtonians acquired the Goldendale Observatory in 1980.
 An astronomical observatory is an unusual asset for a state park system.
-A leadership culture apparently adverse to outside input, combined with a bureaucracy that's completely unfamiliar with this type of asset, and which is a relatively small part of the Washington State Parks system, led to the Washington State Parks and Recreation Commission failure to involve any bona fide expertise for the Goldendale Observatory oversight and management.
+A leadership culture apparently adverse to outside input, combined with a bureaucracy that's completely unfamiliar with this type of facility, and which is a relatively small part of the Washington State Parks system, led to the Washington State Parks and Recreation Commission failure to involve any bona fide expertise for the Goldendale Observatory oversight and management.
 No regional or statewide stakeholder involvement or strategic long-term assessment or planning for the Observatory was apparently developed.
 Therefore, Washington State Parks failed to honor let alone seriously address the purpose for relocation of the Observatory's telescope away from light polluted skies, or its need for protection from night sky degradation from increasing levels of light pollution.

-• This vacuum and deliberate exclusion of stakeholder input and qualified managerial oversight has allowed State Parks personnel to pursue their own unchecked agendas, resulted in the waste of tens of thousands of dollars, and enabled a small group of local politicians and business interests to influence and dominate the priorities for the Goldendale Observatory State Park.
+- This vacuum and deliberate exclusion of stakeholder input and qualified managerial oversight has allowed State Parks personnel to pursue their own unchecked agendas, resulted in the waste of tens of thousands of dollars, and enabled a small group of local politicians and business interests to influence and dominate the priorities for the Goldendale Observatory State Park.

-• Facing a financial crisis, Washington State Parks chose to be deferential to and enter into an "economic development" focused "partnership" with these short-sighted and self-interested local business and political interests, and therefore has shown it is unwilling to use any political capital to challenge these interests' agenda when it conflicts with conservation of the night sky.
+- Facing a financial crisis, Washington State Parks chose to be deferential to and enter into an "economic development" focused "partnership" with these short-sighted and self-interested local business and political interests, and therefore has shown it is unwilling to use any political capital to challenge these interests' agenda when it conflicts with conservation of the night sky.
 Ignoring what's in the broader statewide public interest, conservation of the Goldendale Observatory's night sky has been relegated to a "red-headed stepchild" status by Washington State Parks.

-• This revocation came at the same time Washington taxpayers were about to spend 6 million dollars on facility upgrades for the Goldendale Observatory State Park, including costly enhancements to a telescope that requires a dark night sky for its superb views of the cosmos.
+- This revocation came at the same time Washington taxpayers were about to spend 6 million dollars on facility upgrades for the Goldendale Observatory State Park, including costly enhancements to a telescope that requires a dark night sky for its superb views of the cosmos.
 The celestial grandeur the telescope was meant to explore will continue to suffer from easily preventable degradation due to a lack of protection by Goldendale and Klickitat County, and Washington State Park's opposition to provide education about or to responsibly advocate for night sky conservation.

 Details: